Welcome to the New “Post-Responsibility” Society

 (When I did, it wasn’t far.
 I had no passport and certainly no money to spend abroad.)

-Yet two things stick out from this period:
+Yet two things stick out from this period.

-1) Never in my wildest dreams did I imagine the system was rigged, capitalism was broken, or some friend, family member or government bureaucrat would bail me out…
+One, never in my wildest dreams did I imagine the system was rigged, capitalism was broken, or some friend, family member or government bureaucrat would bail me out…

-2) Those were some of the very best times of my life.
+And two, those were some of the very best times of my life.
 After all, none of my friends had money either, so we made our own fun.
 (A good meal and lively conversation don’t cost much.)

 I never felt poor.
 Why?
 Partly because I saved a little bit of every paycheck.
 (Frankly, I was afraid of what might happen if I didn’t.)

-Being “broke” is a temporary condition.
-Being “poor” is a state of mind.
+Being broke is a temporary condition.
+Being poor is a state of mind.

 I fully support most social welfare programs, incidentally.